Stephen Kingsley: Heart of Midlothian

 Kingsley signed a one-year contract with Hearts on 6 October 2020.
 He played and scored for Hearts in the 2020 Scottish Cup Final, which finished 3–3 after extra time, but his effort in the subsequent penalty shootout was saved by Conor Hazard as Hearts lost 4–3 on penalties.

 On 21 January 2021, Kingsley signed an 18-month contract extension with Hearts, keeping him at the club until the end of the 2021–22 season.
-He further extended his Hearts stay in January 2022, signing a three-and-a-half year contract and keeping him at the club until the summer of 2025.
+He further extended his Hearts stay in January 2022, signing a three-and-a-half-year contract and keeping him at the club until the summer of 2025.
+He then further extended his contract on 6 August 2024 with a new three-year contract until the summer of 2027.

 Kingsley quickly became known as an efficient taker of the direct free kick, scoring several long-range strikes for Hearts since joining.
 He scored what proved to be the match-winning goal in the semi-final of the 2021–22 Scottish Cup – an Edinburgh derby against Hibernian – from a 30-yard free kick, albeit assisted with a wall pass from Liam Boyce.